ALCF Data Confidentiality

 Access termination policy (Eagle)

-Project endpoints that have exhibited no activity* for a period of 6 months will be disabled and the storage space will be reclaimed.
+Project endpoints (available once community sharing on Eagle is implemented) that have exhibited no activity* for a period of 6 months will be disabled and the storage space will be reclaimed.
 Notification will be sent to the PI and project members 30 days prior to and the day of the action

 *Activity is defined as, but not limited to: